Maria T. Abreu, M.D.

 - Abreu, MT.
 Harnessing the Power of Bacteria to Protect the Gut.
 NEJM.2008, 359 (7), 765-759

-Maria T. Abreu, M.D., is chief of the Division of Gastroenterology and professor of medicine at the University of Miami Health System/Miller School of Medicine.
+Maria T. Abreu, M.D., is the Director of the Crohn's and Colitis Center in the Division of Gastroenterology and Professor of Medicine and Professor of Microbiology and Immunology at the University of Miami Health System/Miller School of Medicine.

 A member of the American Society of Clinical Investigators (ASCI) and one of American’s Top Doctors (Castle and Connelly), Dr. Abreu has published more than 90 peer-reviewed articles, book chapters, and reviews.
 She is a Diplomate of the National Board of Medical Examiners, the American Board of Internal Medicine, and the American Board of Gastroenterology, as well as a Fellow of the American College of Physicians.
 Dr. Abreu serves a leading role in several professional societies, including the American College of Gastroenterology’s Women’s Committee, the AGA Under-represented Minorities Committee, and the National Institutes of Health’s Gastrointestinal Mucosal Pathobiology (GMPB) Study Section.

 Dr. Abreu’s research interest is host-bacterial interactions and, in particular, the role of toll-like receptor signaling in intestinal inflammation.
 Her translational work has focused on genotype-phenotype relationships in inflammatory bowel disease and prediction of response to medical therapies.
 She is a frequent speaker at national and international symposia on basic science and clinical topics.